ewsterrenburg/tamandua/content/GISWATER/swwm-giswater-3-creating-junctions.md

 >   The principal input parameters for a junction are:

 >   * invert elevation;
->   * height to ground surface (Maximum depth at the junction (i.e., the distance from the invert to the ground surface) (feet or meters).
+>   * height to ground surface: maximum depth at the junction (i.e., the distance from the invert to the ground surface) (feet or meters).
 If zero, then the distance from the invert to the top of the highest connecting link will be used;
 >   * ponded surface area when flooded (optional);
 >   * external inflow data (optional).